toidiu/toidiu.github.io/content/resume_detail/brag/aws_transport_libs.md

 implementations of the QUIC and TLS protocols respectively.

-As part of maintenance, my responsibilities included adding new library features, accessing and mitigating security vurneabilities, onboarding new customer integrations, helping debug existing customer integrations, helping onboard new team members, updating public and internal documentation.
+As part of maintenance, my responsibilities included adding new library features, accessing and mitigating security vulnerability, on-boarding new customer integrations, helping debug existing customer integrations, helping onboard new team members, updating public and internal documentation.